 Survey Reveals Industries that Smoke the Most

-A recent survey on smoking rates by industry/occupation conducted by Vapourlites reveals that, despite the continuing decline of smoking among the general population, smoking rates in some industries/occupations remain astonishingly high.
+A survey on smoking rates by industry/occupation conducted by Vapourlites reveals that, despite the continuing decline of smoking among the general population, smoking rates in some industries/occupations remain astonishingly high.
 Besides revealing industries that smoke the most, the researchers also looked at possible reasons for high smoking rates among specific industries and assessed the efficacy of the existing smoking reduction policy.

 Smoking Rates by Industry/Occupation